ryanwongsa/Image-Inpainting/README.md

 - tv loss is very low at the moment, might need to increase the scaling factor.
 - highest loss is style out.

+*UPDATE (22/12/2019)*: Trained for around 36 hours on P100 GPU, results not shown yet as training put on hold.
+Currently working on [DeepFake Detection Challenge](https://www.kaggle.com/c/deepfake-detection-challenge)

 ![Example Images](res/sample_training.JPG)

 ### Validation Set